ellismchardy/crypto-news-discord-bot/README.md

 News Commands

-    !news <query>: Get the top 5 news articles related to a specific topic.
+    !news <query>: Get the top 5 news articles related to a specific topic and categorizes sentiment: positive, negative, or neutral.
     !topheadlines: Get the top 5 news headlines from BBC News.
     !marketsentiment: Analyze crypto market sentiment using the top 5 news articles related to 'crypto market today'.